 There is a wonderful fireplace.
-Breakfast, lunch and dinner is served with a focus on biological and organic food.
+Breakfast, lunch and dinner are served with a focus on biological and organic food.
 There is live music after a morning yoga class on Sunday.

 2. Café De Wetering

 In the centre of town, but a bit hidden and easy to miss is Café De Wetering.
 De Wetering is an old brown bar styled café with a downstairs bar where the Dutch chat cosily with strangers.
 A typical drink is Jenever (Dutch gin) to go with a plate of cheese and mustard.

 Upstairs is where the fire crackles nicely.
 Visitors are asked to keep it going.
 You can cuddle up with the bar cat on the leather sofa while you stare into the flames or join the locals for a friendly chat.

 Café de Wetering

 3. Pacific Parc

 Eating, drinking, dancing.
 You can do it all at Pacific Parc.
 The all-day hotspot has a with a big, sunny terrace at cultural hub Westergas.
 Coffee or lunch, casual dining, a beer in the sun or dancing the night away, Pacific Parc is good all day long.
 And they have a fireplace!